 Magic Write is an AI text generator that's available pretty much everywhere throughout the app.

-And there are loads of other AI features built into the various parts of the app, or grouped together in the Magic Studio.
+And there are loads of other AI features built into the various parts of the app, or grouped together under Canva AI.
 Surprisingly, none of Canva's AI features ever feel shoehorned in—and it's still an incredible design app whether you use them or not.
 But if you want to experiment with AI-powered layout options and generating design elements with written prompts, you can do that too.

 And with Zapier's Canva integration, you can automate your design-related workflows.
 Do things like automatically creating designs based on form submissions or uploading assets from spreadsheet entries.
-Learn more about how to automate Canva, or get started with one of these pre-made workflows.
+Learn more about how to automate Canva, or get started with a pre-made workflow.

-Canva pricing: Free with limited access to AI tools; from $15/month for Pro with more AI tools and higher usage limits.
+Canva pricing: Free with limited access to AI tools; from $18/month for Pro with more AI tools and higher usage limits.

 Read more: The best Canva alternatives